 Our first park (Community Park) is located next to our Community Center at the east end of town.
 This park provides areas for picnics, a playground for the kids, two ball fields, a batting cage, tennis courts, a basketball court, a walking/running path and even simple exercise machines (along walking path).

 Our second park (Little Pipe Creek Park) consists of multiple trails where visitors can walk, run or even bike along the slow moving Little Pipe Creek.
 Nature is by you the entire time.
 Many different species of birds can be seen and you may even spot a deer.
 Several benches are located along the paved path next to the waters edge where you can rest and relax.
 A walking bridge spans over the creek where you can stand over the clear waters or even go fishing for trout, carp, sunfish or catfish.
 There are two entrances to the park, one next to the car wash on Main Street and one located along Route 75.

-- Stormwater information from the Environmental Protection Agency
+- Stormwater Pollution Hotline for Carroll County from the Environmental Protection Agency